On the likely magnesium-iron silicate dusty tails of catastrophically evaporating rocky planets: KIC 1255 b: Dust composition, grain sizes and mass-loss rate constraints

 \section{KIC 1255 b: Dust composition, grain sizes and mass-loss rate constraints}

 \bce{One of our key goals is to determine the dust composition and size.
 The size of the dust grains has been constrained through measurements of the transit depth dependence on wavelength, i.e. colour dependence. \citet{Croll2014} and \citet{Schlawin2016} observed the transit depths of KIC\,1255\,b not to be colour dependent and set a lower limit of the dust grain size of $\sim$0.2-0.5$\,\mu$m.
-Previous modelling efforts \citep[e.g.][]{Brogi2012, Budaj2013}{}{} predict the dust grain sizes to be of about 0.1\,-\,1.0\,$\mu$m based on the shape of the forward-scattering bump.
+Previous modelling efforts \citep[e.g.][]{Brogi2012, Budaj2013}{}{} predict the dust grain sizes to be 0.1\,-\,1.0\,$\mu$m based on the shape of the forward-scattering bump.
 However, these models did not consider the sublimation rate of the dust grains and simply assumed an exponential decay of the size distribution.
 Furthermore, \citet{vanLieshout2016} curiously found corundum ($\text{Al}_2 \text{O}_3\,$[s]) to be the best fit with the observations for KIC\,1255\,b, using a model that didn't include the dust tail's optical depth self-consistently on the dust dynamics. }

 \bce{Therefore, using our new, self-consistent approach, we constrain the tail's dust composition, grain sizes and planetary mass-loss rate.
-We run a grid of models and compare the synthetic light curves with observations}. \bce{The dust's optical properties, which are highly dependent on the dust grain sizes and compositions, control the morphology of the white light curve.
-Specifically, the pre-transit brightening and the long egress.
+We run a grid of models and compare the synthetic light curves with observations}. \bce{The dust's optical properties, which are highly dependent on the dust grain sizes and compositions, control the morphology of the white light curve, specifically the pre-transit brightening and the long egress.
 On the other hand, the planetary mass-loss rate mainly influences the transit depth (see Section~\ref{sec:mdots}).
 We define the best-fit models to be the ones where the pre-transit brightening and the long egress shapes are best represented with a transit depth comparable to that of the average observed light curves.} \bce{Therefore, the reported mass-loss rate is an attempt to estimate the \textit{average} dusty mass-loss rates (see Section~\ref{sec:mdots}).}

-\bce{We note the choice of the orbital phase in the observational data is arbitrary as the planet is not detectable.
-Therefore, we align our synthetic light curves with the observations by applying offsets to the data if necessary.
-Additionally, we align our out-of-eclipse flux to that of the observations.}
+Since the planet itself is not detected, we do not know exactly when, in its orbit, the planet is at mid-transit in the observations.
+Thus, one needs to align the models with the observations by defining when an orbital phase of 0 occurs.
+We do this by aligning our synthetic light curves with the observations by the pre-transit brightening (if necessary).
+Additionally, we also align our out-of-eclipse flux to that of the observations.

 \bce{In our simulations, we compute the transit depth every 5 minutes.
 To obtain the synthetic light curves to compare to the observations, we smooth the data over the \textit{Kepler} long cadence (30 minutes)}.